VC-Mian/AI_VTuber/README.md

       - Open VTube Studio → Settings → General Settings
       - Enable "Start API"
       - Note the port (default: 8001)
+      - Scroll down to "Twitch Settings" → connect to the bots twitch account
+      - You should see a popup saying to allow your project to connect → click "allow"

 **Personality**